-In addition to scholarship and pedagogy, the BC-CCM serves the Brooklyn College community by operating an expertly staffed computer music lab with regularly scheduled hours when classes are in session, providing access for students to learn technological tools, nurture ideas, and develop collaborations.
+In addition to scholarship and pedagogy, the BC-CCM serves the Brooklyn College community by operating a computer music lab with regularly scheduled hours when classes are in session, providing access for students to learn technological tools, nurture ideas, and develop collaborations.

 The BC-CCM is home to the biannual International Electroacoustic Music Festival, is part of the Conservatory of Music at Brooklyn College and its Composition Department, Brooklyn College's master's degree program in Performance and Interactive Media Arts (PIMA), the Music Department of the CUNY Graduate Center and NYCEMF.

 The BC-CCM also sponsors residencies of visiting composers and media creators.
 For further information about these opportunities, please e-mail BC-CCM director Doug Geers.

 Brooklyn College is located at 2900 Bedford Avenue in the Flatbush section of Brooklyn, New York.
 The Center for Computer Music is housed in Roosevelt Hall, situated on Bedford Avenue on the West Quad of campus.
 Zoom in the map below to identify Roosevelt Hall.